 Supported cryptocurrencies

-The original Binance currently supports over 500 cryptocurrencies and over 12,000 trading pairs.
-Despite SEC-led concerns, Binance continues to offer fiat-to-crypto trading, on-ramping, and off-ramping services to the users.
+Binance Global currently supports over 500 cryptocurrencies and over 12,000 trading pairs.
+Despite SEC-led concerns, Binance continues to offer fiat-to-crypto trading, on-ramping, and off-ramping services to its users.
+Additionally, Binance.US lacks a futures trading counter, which the parent company has.

 If you are a user outside the U.S., there are greater opportunities to trade using Binance.
 For those in the U.S. wanting to do the same, Binance.US might still be a better option, courtesy of the additional regulatory compliance.

 Binance.US is more accommodative towards the Binance Smart Chain and BEP-20 tokens.
-Yet, the U.S. arm still supports some BEP-2 tokens.
+Yet, the U.S. arm still supported some BEP-2 tokens for a while.

 Trading fees